 Why it’s time to get pumped about HDR television

-Every few years, the people that build our televisions come up with a new technology that improves performance and makes us all want to shell out hundreds of pounds on a new gogglebox: 100Hz; high definition; 3D.
+Every few years, the people that build our televisions come up with a new technology that improves performance and makes us all want to shell out tens of thousands on a new gogglebox: 100Hz; high definition; 3D.
 You get the picture (no pun intended).

 What does HDR stand for?

 High dynamic range

 As keen photographers amongst you will know, HDR is short for High Dynamic Range.
 Essentially, it refers to an image that displays a greater range of brightness and luminosity than “normal” pictures – so dark areas of the picture will look darker while, at the same time, bright areas will look brighter.
 You’ll also see more luminance detail in shadowy, darker areas of the picture.

 The images above, provided by Sony, demonstrate the difference between standard and high dynamic range pictures.

 And now HDR isn’t confined to still images: it’s coming to your TV and your cinema screen.